Hari-hara7/Vigovia-Assignment/README.md

-# 🎨 Vigovia Travel - UI/UX + Fullstack Internship Task
+# 🎨 Vigovia Travel - UI/UX + Frontend Internship Task

 > ✅ **This project is a direct implementation of the official Figma design provided for the Vigovia Internship (UI/UX + Fullstack Round 2).**